 So I had to speak up.
 I explained to this mother that while her son may be below average in reading and math, he was above average in a much more important category.
 Kindness.
 I had known her son for a while and I told her that he was one of the happiest and kindest children I had ever met.
 I could tell this meant a lot to her and I was glad that I had taken just a few moments to stray from the traditional IEP routine.

-For much of this spring the country has devoted a lot of time and energy to assessing our students’ reading and mathematics ability.
+For much of this spring, the country has devoted a lot of time and energy to assess our students’ reading and mathematics ability.
 And they are important.
 But more important than kindness?
 Really?

 I feel better about my ability as a parent.
 My son still plays some fight games on the iPad and my daughter probably still spends too much time on her laptop.
 But so what?
 They are great kids.
 It’s time I start worrying less and celebrating more.